Talks with Dr. Sesay

 "Stillbirth rates of black babies in England and Wales is almost twice that of white babies" (ONS 2023)

 Cancer and ethnicity:

-o Black women were more likely to be diagnosed at a late stage of breast cancer compared with White women.
+Black women were more likely to be diagnosed at a late stage with breast cancer compared with White women.

-o Those in Black ethnic group were also more likely to be diagnosed with colorectal and lung cancer at late stage compared with other ethnic groups.
+Those in Black ethnic groups were also more likely to be diagnosed with colorectal and lung cancer at a late stage compared with other ethnic groups.